Chimplement/binject/README.md

 The payload is just a binary file with the instructions to inject and will start execution on the first byte.
 Returning to the original program is as easy as adding a `ret` instruction.
 You can find a couple of example payloads in the [examples directory](examples/).

-Once its done injecting the payload it will create a new file ending with `.infected` so you don't have to worry about overwriting your binaries.
+Once its done injecting the payload it will create a new file with the `.infected` extension, so you don't have to worry about overwriting your binaries.

 Below is an example of using Binject: